How to Become a U.S. Marshal (Deputy)

 • Allow a background investigation

-In addition, before becoming a deputy United States Marshal a person has to go through basic training at the FLETC Academy that is located in Glynco, Georgia.
+In addition, before becoming a deputy United States Marshal, a person has to go through basic training at the FLETC Academy, which is located in Glynco, Georgia.

 It is important to be in excellent physical condition in order to be a U.S. Marshal.
 Eat well, exercise, and do not take illegal drugs or smoke.